 Sylvester Stallone wrote his own ticket to stardom — a small-time southpaw fighter from the South Side of Philly who is tapped for a shot at the World Championship by the current title-holder, Apollo Creed, who, in a moment of patriotic largess, decides to mark America's Bicentennial by giving The Little Man a chance at his title.
 Said another way, it is a David and Goliath yarn, sprinkled with old-fashioned Capra corn.

+This was eminently playable, of course, but screenwriter Stallone insisted no one would play it but him, and eventually the Hollywood kingpins kowtowed.
+The result won three Oscars, including the one for Best Picture of 1976.
+All Stallone got out of it was a couple of nominations for acting and screenwriting, and — oh, yes — a career.
 What Rocky Balboa was really fighting for was self-respect — an easily understood human need.
 The pounding and pulverizing it takes for him to get it is a visceral, emotional, identifiable experience for audiences.
 He has gone five other rounds of film with this, and the series has earned $1,126,271.447 and a world of respect.

 The question becomes: Can that singularly cinematic experience be approximated on stage?
 Considerable theatrical acumen and art have been marshaled for this task by director Alex Timbers, movement specialist Steven Hoggett and choreographer Kelly Devine to extend the conventional boundaries of theatre.
 Although opinions will vary, it's hard to get an argument from the primal force of their last 20 minutes.